A successful community consultation requires:

 6) An evaluation of the success of each mechanism used, to invest in future community consultations.

 Each of the above aspects are littered with pitfalls, any one of which can distract from the core purpose of the community consultation.
 An independent and experienced perspective can make all the difference between indisputable evidence and subjective interpretation.

-For information on how CARD Group can assist with facilitating community consultation and research for town planning please contact Albert Hamilton at firstname.lastname@example.org or visit www.card-group.com.
-We operate throughout the UK, Ireland, the EU and globally.
+Alternatively, for information on how CARD Group can assist with facilitating community consultation and research for town planning please contact Albert Hamilton at email@example.com.
+We operate throughout the UK, Ireland and Europe.